Climate Change Indicators in the United States

 - Historical measurements show that the current global atmospheric concentrations of carbon dioxide, methane, and nitrous oxide are unprecedented compared with the past 800,000 years (see Figures 1, 2, and 3).

-- Carbon dioxide concentrations have increased steadily since the beginning of the industrial era, rising from an annual average of 280 ppm in the late 1700s to 396 ppm at Mauna Loa in 2013—a 41 percent increase (see Figure 1).
+- Carbon dioxide concentrations have increased steadily since the beginning of the industrial era, rising from an annual average of 280 ppm in the late 1700s to 399 ppm at Mauna Loa in 2014—a 43 percent increase (see Figure 1).
 Almost all of this increase is due to human activities.
 1

-- The concentration of methane in the atmosphere has more than doubled since preindustrial times, reaching approximately 1,800 ppb in 2013 (see the range of measurements in Figure 2).
+- The concentration of methane in the atmosphere has more than doubled since preindustrial times, reaching approximately 1,800 ppb in recent years (see the range of measurements for 2013 and 2014 in Figure 2).
 This increase is predominantly due to agriculture and fossil fuel use.
 2

 - Concentrations of many of the halogenated gases shown in Figure 4 were essentially zero a few decades ago but have increased rapidly as they have been incorporated into industrial products and processes.
 Some of these chemicals have been or are currently being phased out of use because they are ozone-depleting substances, meaning they also cause harm to the Earth’s protective ozone layer.
 As a result, concentrations of many major ozone-depleting gases have begun to stabilize or decline (see Figure 4, left panel).
 Concentrations of other halogenated gases have continued to rise, however, especially where the gases have emerged as substitutes for ozone-depleting chemicals (see Figure 4, right panel).